-The research effort in 2021, as in 2020, has also suffered seriously from the spread of COVID-19 infections across the nation since March 2020.
-In particular, laboratory activities were almost entirely stopped through the rest of the year.
-We have therefore focused our research efforts on perfecting the thickness measurement method that was started in 2019.
-As is well known, the thickness of free-standing films is quantized by the number of molecular layers and plays a significant role in determining the structure and interaction of droplets and their structural evolution.
+Liquid crystals are the unique state of matter in which the molecular order existing in the solid state can persist even in the flowing liquid state.
+Understanding the molecular interactions underlying the microscopic order is crucial for further development of better performing liquid crystals for industrial applications and also for elucidating the molecular mechanisms of a wide range of biological structures.
+The goal of this project is to study the evolution of microscopic islands of liquid crystals configured on a thin liquid crystal film in the microgravity environment.
+The islands are deposited on the film by means of a novel sub-femtoliter inkjet device in a prescribed configuration.
+The time dependent changes of configuration and the rotational motion of islands will reveal the hidden molecular action responsible for the liquid crystallinity.
+The thickness of free-standing films is quantized by the number of molecular layers.
+The structure and interaction of droplets and their structural evolution are essentially dependent on the thickness.
 In the Lehmann rotation, the sense and speed of rotation undergo drastic variation as the thickness changes.
 Rapid and precise determination of the thickness distribution over the free-standing film is critical for the analysis of the experimental observations.
 We have developed a novel approach for thickness measurement based on the quantitative analysis of color of the reflected light, not on the intensity of reflection, which has been used for decades as the standard technique.
 For 2D analysis of the film images, the color is a much more reliable and robust variable than the intensity.
-By using a state-of-the-art high-resolution camera, it became possible to determine the thickness of the film with an accuracy better than 1 nm over the entire range of interest from less than 10 nm up to several hundred nanometers.
-This year, we have drastically improved the acquisition speed of the thickness measurement system by employing a lookup table scheme in place of the previous direct point-wise calculation.
-It is now possible to obtain the 2D thickness map of an area of the image consisting over one million pixels in one second.
+By using a state-of-the-art high-resolution camera, it became possible to determine the thickness of the film with an accuracy better than 1nm over the entire range of interest from less than 10nm up to several hundred nanometers.
+By means of a lookup table scheme, the acquisition speed of the thickness measurement system was drastically accelerated, making it possible to obtain the 2D thickness map of an area of the image consisting over one million pixels in one second.
+Through the year of project extension, we focused our effort to improving the practical performance of the thickness mapping method and to explore its applications beyond the free-standing smectic films.